Improved Finite Difference Results for the Caputo Time-Fractional Diffusion Equation: Introduction

 where $\displaystyle{a_{1-\alpha}(t) = \frac{t^{\alpha-1}}{\Gamma(\alpha)}}$, by application of the Laplace transform and $*$ denotes convolution as defined in Section 2.
-In this paper, we use the same 4th order discrete space operator as in [1], and a midpoint method to approximate the convolution integral terms in time.
-Therefore, our analysis yields numerical accuracy of order $O(N^{-1-\alpha}+h^4)$ with a constant dependent on $T^{\alpha}$, see Theorems 3.1 and 3.3. \\ Existence, uniqueness, and monotonicity results were established in [2] by A. Friedman for the solution of a generalization of equation \eqref{eq:VE}, see Corollary 1 of [2, p.143].
+We will use the same 4th order discrete space operator as in \cite{Zhang2014}, and we construct two time discretizations for functions $g(t) \in C^1[0,T]$ and for $g(t) \in C^2[0,T]$. {{Thanks to the use of Laplace transform, we are able to relax the regularity assumption to $g(t) \in C^1[0,T]$, under such weaker regularity setting, our analysis shows that the order of convergence is $\mathcal{O}(k + h^4)$ but numerical experences show a better convergence rate as $\mathcal{O}(k^{1 + \alpha} + h^4)$.
+In addition,}} with the same regularity assumptions as in \cite{Zhang2014} ($g(t) \in C^2[0,T]$), {{we can modify the scheme such that it provides an optimal convergence rate as}} $O(k^2+h^4)$. \\ Existence, uniqueness, and monotonicity results were established in \cite{Friedman1969} by A. Friedman for the solution of a generalization of equation \eqref{eq:VE}, see Corollary 1 of [2, p.143].
 Applications are referenced as well in [2, p.146-147].
-More recently, M. Stynes et al were able to obtain existence and uniqueness for the solution of a generalization of equation \eqref{eq:VE} in [3], see Theorem 2.1 of [3] for further discussion. \\ The remainder of the paper is organized as follows.
-Section 2 presents all of the necessary theorems and lemmas necessary to establish these results, as well as defines the numerical method that will be applied.
-Section 3 contains the statements of the main theorems presented in this paper guaranteeing the convergence and stability of the method that is presented in Section 2.
-Section 4 presents some numerical examples illustrating our results, where we observe that indeed our method performs better for $\alpha > \dfrac{1}{2}$.
-Finally, we conclude our findings in Section 5 and provide discussion for potential extensions of these results.
+More recently, M. Stynes et al were able to obtain existence and uniqueness for the solution of a generalization of equation \eqref{eq:VE} in \cite{Stynes2017}, see Theorem 2.1 of \cite{Stynes2017} for further discussion. \\ The remainder of the paper is organized as follows.
+Section 2 presents the numerical preliminaries and presents the existence and uniqueness of a solution to this newly transformed equation.
+Section 3 defines the numerical schemes and establishes the necessary lemmas for our a priori error estimates.
+Section 4 contains the statements of our main theorems presented in this paper guaranteeing the convergence and stability of our method.
+Section 5 presents some numerical examples illustrating our results, where we observe order $O(k^2)$ in time convergence for the $C^2[0,T]$ scheme, and slightly less than order $O(k^{1+\alpha})$ in time convergence for the $C^1[0,T]$ scheme.
+Finally, we conclude our findings in Section 6.